My Life Unlocked – Diary of a North London Locksmith – In the Beginning

 In the Beginning

 Behind the Locksmith is a person and this Locksmith is me, Martin.
-This series of posts “My Life Unlocked – Diary of a North London Locksmith.” will give an insight into my life as a London Locksmith and Life as Me.
+This series of posts “My Life Unlocked – Diary of a North London Locksmith.” will give an insight into my life as a London Locksmith and how I set up my company providing locksmith services in Barnet EN4, EN5 (where I grew up) and the surrounding areas of London and Herstfordshire.
 It’s an honest account of my life as a North London Locksmith.
 No holds barred!
 There are highs and lows and in between there is hum drum.

 Why am I doing this?